Nokia 7.2 is a good looking device that is not supported by real battery life and to some extent, the overhyped camera underperforms

 Design and Display

-It gives a matte finish rear panel that is protected by Gorilla Glass 3, albeit it does look plasticky due to being on the dull side but the fact is true for the chassis which is a polycarbonate composite.
-However, it is a perfect body that ceases to capture smudges and fingerprints and gives you the freedom to hold it without protecting it with a plasticky back case.
+It gives a matte finish rear panel that is protected by Gorilla Glass 3, although it does look plasticky due to being a dull-looking rear; however, the fact is true for the chassis, which is a polycarbonate composite.
+It is a perfect body that ceases to capture smudges and fingerprints and gives you the freedom to hold it without protecting it with a silicon back case.

 The rear triple camera setup is enclosed in a circle that catches the attention on the first look.
 Although the RIM sticks out to a great extent, the phone does not wobble on a flat surface.
 Underneath the cameras, the fingerprint scanner can be located at a perfect height giving easy access to the index finger.